jennerwein/container-load-probe/README.md

-# container-load-probe: A docker container for testing CPU load.
+# A docker container for testing CPU load

 This container will periodically generate CPU load.
 It can be used e.g. for testing a docker monitoring tool.
 Configure the container by environment variables: